Warblers call during nocturnal migration, and these flight calls are also heard frequently during the day.

-Yellow-rumped Warblers have two commonly used flight calls, the chip and a slightly buzzy, rising call, which is also the nocturnal flight call.
+Yellow-rumped Warblers have two commonly used flight calls during the day, the chip and a slightly buzzy, rising call, which is also the nocturnal flight call.

 (bird taking flight, Oct, NJ)

-The Black-throated Green Warbler also uses its chip call as a flight call.
+The Black-throated Green Warbler also uses its chip call as a flight call during the day.
 The flight call itself is clear and rising but higher than that of the Yellow-rump (Oct, NJ)

 The Nashville Warbler flight call is similar (Sep, NJ).